-Our associations recognize the long history of the Federal Voting Rights Act's acknowledgement of a private right of action-an important protection for voters that has significant precedent across the country.
-In light of the 8th Circuit's decision removing this important protection, we are not opposed to the creation of a state voting rights act that includes a private right of action independent of how the federal VRA has been construed by federal courts.
-We do, however, have concerns and questions about the new legal standard this bill creates and the onus it puts on local governments to effectively arbitrate complicated legal questions around the Voting Rights Act.
-We hope to continue discussions with the bill author to delineate shared goals without introducing vague and uncertain legal standards and terminology into Minnesota statute which will necessitate litigation and ultimately impact election administration efficiencies and local government budgets.
+Our associations are not opposed to the creation of a state voting rights act that includes a private right of action that provides state remedies beyond how the federal VRA has been construed by federal courts.
+We do, however, have concerns and questions about the legal standard this bill creates and the onus it puts on local governments to effectively arbitrate complicated legal questions around the Voting Rights Act.
+We appreciate the generosity Representative Greenman has provided us in meeting on several occasions to hear our concerns and provide additional details of her goals with this legislation.
+We hope to continue these meetings and explore opportunities to more clearly delineate shared goals without introducing vague and uncertain terminology into Minnesota statute which will necessitate litigation and ultimately impact election administration efficiencies and local government budgets.
+For today's meeting, we have broken our questions down into various sections of the bill.